DataDog/documentation/content/en/logs/guide/logs-rbac.md

 {{< img src="logs/guide/rbac/admin_permissions.png" alt="Check your permissions as an admin"  style="width:60%;">}}

-### Get an API key and an app key
+### Get an API Key and an App Key

-*Note*: This section is only required if you intend on using the Datadog API, for which you need an API key and an application key from an admin user.
+Note: This section is only required if you intend to use the Datadog API to set up RBAC.

 API keys and app keys are available in your [Datadog account API key page][94].
 More details available in the [API and app keys][95] section of the documentation.